CCMS-UCSD/GNPSDocumentation/docs/featurebasedmolecularnetworking-with-metaboscape.md

 10. The **MS/MS spectral summary** (.MGF file) and the **feature quantification table** (.CSV file) will be used to perform a FBMN job on GNPS (see below).

-### A. Perform Feature Detection and Annotation with Metaboscape v5.0
+### A2.
+Perform Feature Detection and Annotation with Metaboscape v5.0
 1. Open Metaboscape and setup a new project, add an experiment, and then generate a bucket table containing ion features.
 This is outlined in the Metaboscape v5.0 User Manual - Section 3.
 2. If you wish to annotate your MS2 features using a custom feature list or by SmartFormula, first sort your features by clicking on the MS/MS column.